About the Expert

 Ayres came to CFR after serving as deputy assistant secretary of state for South Asia from 2010 to 2013.
 During her tenure at the State Department in the Barack Obama administration, Ayres covered all issues across a dynamic region of 1.3 billion people (Bangladesh, Bhutan, India, Maldives, Nepal, and Sri Lanka) and provided policy direction for four U.S. embassies and four consulates.

 Originally trained as a cultural historian, Ayres has carried out research on both India and Pakistan.
-Before serving in the Obama administration, Ayres was founding director of the India and South Asia practice at McLarty Associates, a Washington-based international strategic advisory firm, from 2008 to 2010.
+Before serving in the Obama administration, Ayres was founding director of the India and South Asia practice at McLarty Associates, the Washington-based international strategic advisory firm, from 2008 to 2010.
 From 2007 to 2008, she served as special assistant to the undersecretary of state for political affairs as a CFR international affairs fellow.
 Prior to that she worked in the nonprofit sector at the University of Pennsylvania's Center for the Advanced Study of India and at the Asia Society in New York.

 Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009 and received the American Institute of Pakistan Studies book prize for 2011–2012.
 She has coedited three books on India and Indian foreign policy: Power Realignments in Asia, India Briefing: Takeoff at Last?, and India Briefing: Quickening the Pace of Change.
 Ayres has been awarded numerous fellowships and has received four group or individual Superior Honor Awards for her work at the State Department.
 She speaks Hindi and Urdu, and in the mid-1990s worked as an interpreter for the International Committee of the Red Cross.
 She received an AB from Harvard College and an MA and PhD from the University of Chicago.

 - Communities Thrive (an IREX-READ Global partnership), advisory council member